Welcome to our extensive Abby's Lane Cloth Diapering 101 Resource Page

 A lil' disclaimer:

 Our moms did "cloth" with diapers the size of tablecloths and pins that could poke through steel (ask your mama, she probably still has the scars from those pins on her fingers).
 Those days are gone, and cloth has come a long way.
-Any questions, please e-mail me at Abbyslane@aol.com, I promise to get back to you as quickly as my children will let me.
+If you have any questions, please contact us and either myself or one of my employees will get back to you as quickly as our children will let us.

 For me, there was a HUGE reason to get involved- $$$$$!!
 The savings is astronomical.
 I was spending about 40-50$ a month in disposables, not even including wipes and diaper rash cream on top of that.
 Cloth diapering is an investment, and you can make it as expensive or as thrifty as you want.
 Cloth diapers "breathe" much better than disposables, and children tend to have fewer incidences of diaper rash in cloth diapers.

 FUN!!
 Cloth diapering is such a fun experience!!
 I had heard horror stories of cloth diapers...getting stuck with pins, leaking, poop everywhere, a constant smell in your house, etc. Thanks to so many wonderful updates in cloth diapering technology (hee hee), all of those myths have been dispelled.
-You can invest in cloth diapers that are no different than disposables in style, totally eliminating pins, or you can "pin" your covers with a Snappi fastener (check out our Snappi page to see what it is!)
+You can invest in cloth diapers that are no different than disposables in style, totally eliminating pins, or you can "pin" your covers with a Snappi fastener.
 Odors can be easily managed, and diaper changes are no messier than disposable changing.
 Cloth diapering makes diaper changing interesting, cute prints to soft fabrics let you know cloth diapering pleases both mom and baby, plus extra $$ in your wallet.

 If you have a good cloth diaper wash routine, most stains will only occur during the first few months of your baby's life.
 A good cloth diaper safe detergent will fade stains over time, shout stain remover is great for stubborn ones.
 Also, when you take wet diapers out of the washer, lay them in the sun!
 The sun creates a natural bleaching effect on the diapers and will fade stains.
 If you have stains, press the diapers to your nose for a deep whiff, if you have odors then we need to fix the wash routine, if they are purely cosmetic stains then you can use one of the above methods to rid them.